WilliamBonvini/PolimiNotes/Artificial_Neural_Networks_and_Deep_Learning/questions_with_answers.md

+# Artificial Neural Networks & Deep Learning

+*A Q&A on the course ANN2DL as taught by Matteo Matteucci, Giacomo Boracchi, and Francesco Lattari in Politecnico di Milano during the academic year 2019/2020*

+*Edited by: William Bonvini, Lorenzo Carnaghi*

+[TOC]

 # Machine vs Deep Learning

-- What is machine learning
+#### What is machine learning

-- What are the machine learning paradigms and their characteristics
+#### What are the machine learning paradigms and their characteristics

-- What are the machine learning task and their characteristics
+#### What are the machine learning task and their characteristics

-- What is deep learning and how it differs from machine learning
+#### What is deep learning and how it differs from machine learning

-- Examples of successful deep learning applications
+#### Examples of successful deep learning applications

-- What is transfer learning and what it is used for
+#### What is transfer learning and what it is used for

-- What is a feature and its role in machine and deep learning
+#### What is a feature and its role in machine and deep learning

-- What is cross-validation and what it is used for
+#### What is cross-validation and what it is used for

-- What are hyperparameters and identify those for all the models presented in the course
+#### What are hyperparameters and identify those for all the models presented in the course

-- What is Maximum likelihood estimation and how does it work in practice
+#### What is Maximum likelihood estimation and how does it work in practice

-- What is Maximum a posteriori and how does it work in practice
+#### What is Maximum a posteriori and how does it work in practice

 # Feed Forward Neural Networks

-**The perceptron and its math**
+#### The perceptron and its math

 the perceptron is a linear classifier.
 It is the basic block of neural networks. it consists in a neuron with $n$ inputs, an activation function and a single output. the activation function is the step function with threshold zero.

-**The Hebbian Learning paradigm, its maths, and it application**
+#### The Hebbian Learning paradigm, its maths, and it application

 “The strength of a synapse increases according to the simultaneous activation of the relative input and the desired target”